 - This event has passed.

-This Master Class is a Fundraising Event.
-NEPTA is pleased to present this Master class as a benefit for teacher educational enrichment.
-Donations are welcome!
-Your donation will go toward NEPTA Susan B. Demb Teacher Enrichment Grants.
+The NEPTA Teachers’ Masterclass is an example of Educational Enrichment, and is one of the many benefits provided by NEPTA to its members.
+This masterclass is a fundraising event and donations are encouraged.
+Your tax-deductible gift will be used for the Susan B. Demb Teacher Enrichment Program, which awards a $500 yearly enrichment grant to a NEPTA member.
 You may make a donation here or, mail a check made out to NEPTA to our treasurer, Shizue Sano, (2 Celia Circle, Methuen MA 01844), or make a cash donation at the Master Class meeting.

 Tickets for non-members and guests: $20

 Questions about the Teachers’ Masterclass?
 Email here.